EnvirometriX Case Study: AI Workstations for Global Environmental Data Analysis

 Tomislav Hengl

-Co-Founder, EnvironmetriX Senior Researcher, OpenGeoHub Foundation
+Co-Founder, EnvirometriX & Senior Researcher, OpenGeoHub Foundation

-"We found the new-generation Scan AI / ML-ready workstations especially suitable for start-ups and SME's that cannot afford large dedicated spaces to run computing.
+"We found the new-generation Scan AI / ML-ready workstations especially suitable for start-ups and SMEs that cannot afford large dedicated spaces to run computing.
 We also find it great that their servers are quality-tested and optimised for Ubuntu OS."

 Leandro L. Parente

-Post-doctoral Researcher, EnvirometriX and OpenGeoHub Foundation
+Post-doctoral Researcher, EnvirometriX & OpenGeoHub Foundation

 "Thanks to our Scan 3XS servers with large amounts over 400GB RAM, fast and silent CPU cores with 4TB SSD storage systems, we have managed to process terabytes of Earth observation data for the whole of Africa in weeks."

-Speak to an expert
+Speak to an Expert

-Read more case studies
+View more case studies